m-j-z/StashUp/README.md

   <pre>
   Implemented the home page design
   Implemented the transactions list in home page that displays all the transaction data the user has from the Firebase database
-  Implementation of total expenditure feature of all transactions Made sure that full list of transactions is displayed on home page , thus also included a screen scroller to deliver great usability {this is the same as 2}
   Making sure that all requirements of show and tells, final presentations are met, and what we are presenting corrects depicts our app
   </pre>